ghaliouss/fhir-mapbuilder/vscode-extension/README.md

 - StructureMap validation on test data

 ## FML execution on test data
 This function works thanks to the java package map-builder-validation.jar the springboot REST API based on [the matchbox-engine](https://github.com/ahdis/matchbox), provided in the target folder.

 This function have 3 inputs :
 - **FML file** to test (required)
 - **JSON file**, that is an instance of the source StructureDefinition - as defined in the fml file to test (required)
-- **Implementation Guide (IG) package** that contains the StructureDefinition (logical model) that are `uses` in the fml file `as sources` (optionnal).
+- **Implementation Guide (IG) package** that contains the StructureDefinition (logical model) that are `uses` in the fml
+- file `as sources` (optional).

 It may generate 3 files in the **fml-generated** folder:
 - YYYY_MM_DD_HH_MM_SS_result.json: Stores the transformation result of the FML with the dataset (the output of the $transform operation).
 - YYYY_MM_DD_HH_MM_SS_error.json: Contains all validation error messages related to the FML.
 - YYYY_MM_DD_HH_MM_SS_params.log: Logs the files used during the process, including the FML file and the test instance and the package id (if any).

-Additional information is also displayed in the MapBuilderValidation output channel of Visual Studio Code.
+Additional information is also displayed in the FHIR MapBuilder Validation output channel of Visual Studio Code.

-This function is called from an open fml file by right clicking anywhere in the editor.
+This function is called from an open fml file by right-clicking anywhere in the editor.
 Three options are available:

 ### Validate StructureMap (With input selection)